Traven-B/mymodern/README.md

 ## Installation

-To set up mymodern on your local machine, follow these steps:
+To set up mymodern on your machine:

-1. Clone the repository to your local machine.
+1. Clone the repository.
 2. Navigate to the project directory.
 3. Run the following commands: